gengyu89/Navier_Stokes_Stream_2D/README.md

 **CERI 8315 Term Project** <br>
-    - *Solving the velocity field of an incompressible fluid with constant viscosity using Navier-Stokes equation and stream function approaches*
+    - *The velocity field of an incompressible fluid with constant viscosity from Navier-Stokes equation and stream function approaches*

 **Main Features**
   * Automatic type conversion from VTK to ASCII for further processing